CodeVnebula/w3resources-py-tasks/Python/README.md

 # W3Resources Python Tasks
-This repository serves as a comprehensive collection of tasks ranging from basic to advanced levels sourced from https://W3Resource.com for Python programming language.
-This repository will also contain gathered resources and knowledge around the given tasks, stored in 'Useful_Resources" directory...
+This directory serves as a comprehensive collection of tasks ranging from basic to advanced levels sourced from https://W3Resource.com for Python programming language.
+This directory will also contain gathered resources and knowledge around the given tasks, stored in 'Useful_Resources" directory...

 ## Overview